gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Working with Device Twins and Direct Method Binding

-Device Twin and Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the respective **sets**.
+Device Twin and Direct Method Bindings are automatically opened, dispatched, and closed when they are added to their respective **sets**.

+It is important to added device twin or direct method bindings to their respective sets.
+When a device twin or direct method message is received from Azure, the sets are checked for a matching *twinProperty* or *methodName* name.
+When a match is found, the corresponding handler function is called.

 ```c
 DeviceTwinBinding* deviceTwinBindingSet[] = { &led1BlinkRate, &buttonPressed, &relay1DeviceTwin, &deviceResetUtc };